ahmedbrh/NodeJS_zoom_clone/README.md

 `npm start `

-3. Open localhost on port 4040 (can be changer from server file)
+3. Open localhost on port 4040 (can be change from server file)

 `localhost:4040/`